Yusuf-Olonade/GradSchool_Projects/README.md

 Hierarchical clustering algorithm was implemented to design this curriculum.
 Job posting information was web scraped from Indeed web portal.
-The logic was to cluster skills that appear together in most job postings, the rationale was that those courses are likely similar, and it makes sense to teach them together in the same course.
+The logic was to cluster skills that appear together in most job postings, the rationale was that those skills are likely similar, and it makes sense to teach them together in the same course.
 For example, communication, presentation and leadership skills appeared together in most job postings